zulnet/main/legal.md

 **CONTACT US**

-For more information about our privacy practices or if you have questions, please contact us by email at ssij@mipyton.ga</a>.
+For more information about our privacy practices or if you have questions, please contact us by email at ssij@mipyton.ga.